(Real Estate Investors and or Property Management Clients)

 Q. I am interested in purchasing a property.
 Will Holton-Wise provide me a renovation bid?

 A. Holton-Wise provides line by line estimates for repairs.
 However it is important to note that Holton-Wise will only send out our construction staff to provide a line by line estimate for someone who already owns the property and has an active property management agreement in place with us.
 Holton-Wise does not send out our construction staff to provide a line by line estimate for renovations for those who are considering purchasing a property.
 It takes a lot of time & work to a General Contractor to compile a bid.
 Therefore those services are reserved for active clients.
+More information on our renovation & general contracting services can be found by watching the video below.

 Q. Do you get my approval for maintenance repairs?